alborzk/virtual-closet/i1_worksheet.md

 Exceptional code
 ----------------

 In iteration1, we tested 5 object classes: Closet, ClothesItem, Outfit, Tag, and UserAccountTest.
 We tested their constructors, getters and setters.
-And there is no exceptional code yet, because those classes are not highly related to user interface.
-So we are going to test other methods from other classes and write exceptional code from next iteration.
+We have not yet implemented any features that would have exceptional tests, but in the next iteration, we will be allowing users to add clothing to the database.
+In order to do this, we will need to have tests that throw exceptions if the user input for item creation are invalid.

 Branching
 ----------